FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE

 Each extinguisher also has a rating number indicating the size fire it can handle.
 Some units rate for all three types of fires, but they have a larger size rating for one type than for another.
 Choose a fire extinguisher that is right for the types of fire that might break out in a particular area.

 Learn more about choosing the right fire extinguisher for your home.

 Map out your escape route and identify a family meeting place in case of fire.
 If you have more than one floor in your home, consider investing in a fire escape ladder.
 According to the National Fire Protection Association (NFPA), you should have an alternate exit out of every room.
 Also, make sure that all windows and doors can be opened and shut.
 Fix any windows that have been painted or nailed shut, doors that are stubborn or "stuck," and locks that are difficult to operate.
 Security bars or grates over windows or doors should have quick-release devices that allow you to open them in an emergency.
 The NFPA also recommends that you hold a fire drill twice a year.

 Falls in the home lead to thousands of injuries every year.
-While the elderly are the most susceptible, all ages are at risk if a house isn't properly arranged for safety.
-There are some easy things you can do to prevent these kinds of accidents in your home.
+While the elderly are the most susceptible, all ages are at risk if a house isn't arranged for safety.
+Here's how to prevent these kinds of accidents in your home.

-In the event of a power outage, make sure that your home has plenty of flashlights so that you aren't stuck in the dark.
+In the event of a power outage, make sure that your home has plenty of emergency lighting so you aren't stuck in the dark.